Zuretto/CO-project/README.md

 # OK-project
-This is our project made for combinatorial optimization at the Poznań University of Technology
+This is our project made for Combinatorial Optimization at the Poznań University of Technology.